METALS-Copper falls after China factory data hits recovery hopes

 By Eric Onstad and Rosalba O'Brien

-LONDON, May 23 Copper slid over 3 percent on Thursday after a weak Chinese manufacturing activity survey, adding to fears that recovery in the top metals consumer has stalled and wiping out copper price gains over the last week.
+LONDON, May 23 Copper reversed the week's gains, sliding as much as 3 percent on Thursday after a survey showed factory activity in top metals consumer China shrank for the first time in seven months.

 China is the world's biggest consumer of industrial metals, taking 40 percent of the global supply of refined copper.

-"We still suspect that the serious mining outages will lend the market a measure of support and do not see a retest of the recent lows for the time being," said Edward Meir of INTL FCStone.

-U.S. data on Thursday that showed jobless claims dropping more than expected last week also failed to lift metals prices.
+"The data have maybe given people a bit of a reality check, but it shouldn't have come as a surprise.
+All the indications from the Chinese economy at large have been suggesting a very muted recovery," said analyst Robin Bhar at Societe Generale in London.

-Hints from the U.S. Federal Reserve chief on Wednesday that the bank would end its bond-buying program earlier than expected weighed on markets, though, as such a move would erode liquidity and investment capital available for metals.
+Also weighing on the market were hints from the U.S. Federal Reserve chief on Wednesday that the bank would end its bond-buying program earlier than expected, eroding liquidity and investment capital available for metals.

+"For so long people have taken for granted that money will be free.
+But as soon as it's not free, then that's when we are going to see big ruction in metals markets," said Matt Fusarelli, analyst at consultancy AME Group in Sydney.

+The Chinese data and U.S. comments also hit oil and world stock markets and overshadowed a PMI survey in the euro zone, which showed tentative signs the downturn was easing slightly.

+The uncertainty also failed to be stemmed by U.S. data on Thursday, showing jobless claims dropping more than expected last week.

+After hitting a six-week high of $7,533.75 a tonne on Wednesday, copper has given up the week's gains.

-Earlier on Thursday, investment bank Goldman Sachs gave up on a previous bullish recommendation and advised clients to cut losses.
+The weaker market was also reflected in a move by investment bank Goldman Sachs, which gave up on a previous bullish recommendation and advised clients to cut losses.

 * Blackrock Real Assets closes Trafford Housing Trust debt investment